metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 [PSCustomObject].Assembly.GetType("System.Management.Automation.TypeAccelerators")::get.GetEnumerator() | Sort-Object Key
 ```

-Use following command to see allowed verbs to name your functions
+Use the following command to see allowed verbs to name your functions

 ```powershell
 # PowerShell Core